alivaditis/four-favs/README.md

 ## Abstract:
 A web app for users to save and share their top 4 films built with React and TypeScript!
 Inspired by Letterboxd's four favortites feature.
 Film data from [TMDb](https://www.themoviedb.org/?language=en-US).
-Utilizs a [backend](https://github.com/alivaditis/four-favs-be) built with Express and Prisma.
+Utilizes a [backend](https://github.com/alivaditis/four-favs-be) built with Express and Prisma.
 MaterialUI components used for autocomplete, sign-in, and sign-up.

+## Learning Goals:
+- Integrate a backend built with express and prisma for users
+- Further improve React fundamentals
+- Further improve TypeScript fundamentals
+- Create a user interface that is easy to use and clearly displays information
+- Write DRY, reusable code that follows SRP and trends toward function purity
+- Make network requests (using fetch API)
+- Create a multi-page UX using Router

 ## Installation Instructions
 - Clone to your local machine using the command: `git clone git@github.com:alivaditis/four-favs.git`.